patelkathan/patelkathan/README.md

 - 🔭 I'm passionate about IoT and Micro-Controllers.
 - 🌱 I’m currently learning flutter.
 - 💬 Ask me about android/iot.
-- ⚡ Fun fact: I'm still learning...
+- ⚡ Fun fact: I'm an Instrumentation and Control Engineer!